Jordan-Finlay/blog_online/README.md

 # UX
-I've created a website called 'Blog online".
+I've created a website called 'Blog Online".
 This is a reddit style website where users can sign up and post/blog.
 You can create a title, body(description) and upload images.
 You can update any images you have personally uploaded (you cannot change other users posts).

-Anyone can create an account for free and easily with the register button and immidately start posting;
+Anyone can create an account for free and easily with the register button and immediately start posting;

 <div align="center"><img src="assets/readme/registeraccount.jpg" alt="An image of register account menu"></div>